Clement Clem Johnson Jennings 1770 – 1837

 -

 Wife: Mary Baldwin 1776 – 1813 may have been born in Prince Edward County, Virginia.
 Genealogy profiles in Ancestry.com and Geni.com erroneously identify her as the wife of Clement Clem Johnson Jennings.
 In Mary's Geni.com profile, Clement’s children are identified as her step-children.
 It also shows a daughter named Sally Standley, but there is no birth, marriage of death documentation, nor any other sources cited for Mary.
 That same profile also excludes birth and death data for Salley.
-There is a connection between the Jennings and Baldwin families in Prince Edward County of that era.
-Esther Baldwin was the wife of Clement's brother, Elkanah Cain Jennings.
+However, there is a connection between the Jennings and Baldwin families in Prince Edward County from that era.
+Esther Baldwin was the wife of Clem's brother, Elkana[h] Cain Jennings.

 -